we2seek/coffee/README.md

-# coffee
+# without coffee
-Small site just for mesure without coffee time in our office when it happens.
+Small site just for measure spent without coffee time in our office